mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 *[Long pause.]*

 Some people misunderstand Zen, saying Zen is, *[unintelligible]*, [which] is “to know by themselves” – to know that the water is cold, by drinking.
 Do you understand?
 But it’s not Zen, anyway. *[He chuckles.]* Because to know something by your experience is something *parallel* to the human world, universe.
 Still there are many things you don’t know.
 But religion or Zen: if you say religion, religion must be something including the whole world, okay?
 You know, or you cannot know, both.
-Anyway you should hold, include, [the] whole thing.
+Anyway you should hold – include – [the] whole thing.

 Nevertheless, you cannot be tossed away, you cannot [panic], even though you cannot know many things.
 You have to walk, stably, day to day, step by step, always.
 This is religious practice.
 And then learn, every day, step by step.

 *[Closing chant.]*